smastrom/react-rating/README.md

 ## Features

-- **Use any SVG**: No headaches or icon fonts in order to use any vector from any source.
+- **Use any SVG**: No headaches or icon fonts in order to use vectors from any source.
-- Automatic SVG transforms (when necessary)
 - Highly customizable: fills, strokes, box colors and borders, transitions, breakpoints and much more.
 - Fully responsive and mobile-first
 - Fully accessible with keyboard navigation and custom labels